The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: Introduction

 \subsection{Final remarks}

 We close the introduction with a few concluding remarks.

 The $\alpha$-patch problem can also be thought of as an interface dynamics.
 In other interface problems such as water waves, a linearization leads to an explicit linear operator whose linear equation has a dispersion relation that generally does not allow for non-$L^2$ wellposedness, see for instance~\cite[Section 3]{MR3409894}.
-In \cite{MR3961297}, C\'ordoba, G\'omez-Serrano, and Ionescu used this ansatz for $\alpha$-SQG patches with $\alpha> \frac{1}{2}$ to obtain global patch solutions that are small perturbations of the half-plane stationary solution.
+In \cite{MR3961297}, C\'ordoba, G\'omez-Serrano, and Ionescu used this ansatz for $\alpha$-SQG patches\footnote{This result has been extended to $0< \alpha\leq \frac{1}{2}$ in \cite{MR4379142,MR4762611}.} with $\alpha> \frac{1}{2}$ to obtain global patch solutions that are small perturbations of the half-plane stationary solution.
 In their analysis, the linearization leads to the equation $\p_t - \mathcal{L}_\alpha$ using sophisticated para-differential calculus, which however requires significantly more regularity than our $W^{2,p} $ and $C^{2,\beta}$ setting.

 One can notice that the $W^{2,p}$ illposedness result here does not cover the entire range $0 < \alpha < \frac{1}{2}$ of the $H^2$ wellposedness by Gancedo-Patel~\cite{MR4235799}.
 For those $H^2$ $\alpha$-patches, the Lagrangian flow of the patch boundary seems to be ill-defined and hence the techniques developed in this paper are not sufficient to analyze their fine dynamics.